xor-function/fathomless/README.md

 # fathomless

 #### async-shell-handler
-Provides a prototype C&C server with asychronous client.
+Provides a prototype C&C server along with an asychronous client, and a basic command interface.

 #### gen-obfuscated
 Provides methods of executing client on systems.